lluppesms/activate.cicd.course/Labs/yml/06_Environments/readme.md

 ![Step 6](img/DevOpsEnvironment-6.jpg)

 ---

+> Note: The *first* person to create the environment will be the `creator` and they will have a full rights to administer that environment.
+Other users can use and read that environment, but only the creator can modify it by default.
+If you want to create an environment named `TEST` and share that environment, you would have to change the security on the environment to allow Contributors or Project Admins to `Administer` this environment.

 The environment should be ready to use now!
 Any pipelines that use this environment will require the specified approvers to approve the deployment before the job can continue.